windust/seajug-intro/sections/index.md

 --section--

-## Speaker(s): Marcus Hellberg
+## Speaker(s): Fawaz Ghali

-- Long-time Java and web developer
+- Principal Data Science Architect
-- Always curious to learn new things
+- Head of Developer Relations at Hazelcast
-- Interested in combining modern web technologies and Java
+- With +22 years of experience
-- Loves teaching developers about cool new technologies
+- PhD in Computer Science
-- Has presented at over 100 conferences and user groups
+- Published +45 scientific peer-reviewed papers
-- Leads Developer Relations at Vaadin
+- Renowned expert with +200 talks and presentations